kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 ## Where to Go From Here

 You've seen examples of most of the behaviors available to you in UIKit Dynamics but not every property and option was covered.
-Spend some quality time with the Apple documentation for each of the classes to learn more about the fine controls available to you.
+Apple has not yet created a guide for UIKit Dynamics so you'll want to spend some quality time with the documentation on each of the classes to learn more about the finer controls available to you.

 Also check out these videos from the past WWDCs:

 * 2013 - #206 - [Getting Started with UIKit Dynamics](https://developer.apple.com/videos/wwdc/2013/#206)
 * 2013 - #217 - [Exploring Scroll Views in iOS 7](https://developer.apple.com/videos/wwdc/2013/#217)